cljoly/html2gemini/README.md

 ## Example usage

 See https://github.com/LukeEmmet/html2gmi which is a practical command line application that uses this library.
+Also see https://github.com/LukeEmmet/duckling-proxy which is an HTTP via Gemini proxy server so you can browse the web from any Gemini client that supports scheme-specific proxies.

 To simplify the html passed to this library, you could simplify or sanitise it first, for example using https://github.com/philipjkim/goreadability